smahedih/smahedih/README.md

 ### Hi there 👋

 # 💫 About Me:
 👋 Hi, I’m Mahedi Hasan<br>👀 I have passion for technology.
 I'm interested in software development technology, especially languages in Golang, C and C++.
-I have also keen interest in AI and ML.<br>🌱 I’m currently learning about REST API, Kubernetes and micro services.<br>💞️ I’m looking to collaborate on various open source projects based on software development.<br> :boom: I am a professional WordPress Website Designer with over 8 years of experience.<br> :house: Website: https://www.hmahedi.com
+I have also keen interest in AI and ML.<br>🌱 I’m currently learning about REST API, Kubernetes and micro services.<br>💞️ I’m looking to collaborate on various open source projects based on software development.<br> :boom: I am a professional WordPress website designer with over 8 years of experience.<br> :house: Website: https://www.hmahedi.com

 ## 🌐 Socials: